aws-samples/amazon-elasticsearch-service-with-cognito/README.md

     ![User menu](img/switch_tenants_2.png)

-* Choose the **navigation menu** on top left and choose **Dashbaord**.
+* Choose the **navigation menu** on top left and choose **Dashboard**.
 Choose the **Example Dashboard**.
 The dashboard contains instructions to add new documents to the search index and to visualize the documents with the graph in the dashboard.

     ![Screenshot of the example dashboard](img/example_dashboard.png)